googleworkspace/drive-quickeditors/README.md

 ### Deploy & run

-You can run a local server with gulp:
+You can run a local server with `npm start`:

-    gulp serve